 Its not just creepy, it’s downright psycho.

-McNeill is also good at avoiding the traditional trap of world history texts, which is the silo approach (see J.M.
+McNeill is also good at avoiding the traditional trap of world history texts, the silo approach (see J.M.
 Roberts or the Durants).
 In other words: here’s what was going on in China; here’s what was going on in Persia at the same time; here’s what was going on in Europe after that; etc. While his chapters are geographically organized, McNeill addresses the world in one lot.
-Thus he can cover the rapid political consolidation that happened in Japan under Hideyoshi, and thence Tokugawa Ieyasu, in less than one page simply by pointing out that Japan was succumbing to the same package of technological, military, and civil bureaucratic changes that half a world away had consolidated Prussia, a completely novel European state, from so many princely statelets.
+Thus he can cover the rapid political consolidation that happened in Japan under Hideyoshi, and thence Tokugawa Ieyasu, in less than one page simply by pointing out that Japan was succumbing to the same package of technological, military, and civil-bureaucratic changes that half a world away had consolidated Prussia, a completely novel European state, from so many princely statelets.

 It’s fascinating to me because as much as Jared Diamond’s Guns, Germs, and Steel explained why it was that people from the Eurasian landmass were always most likely to advance quickest (versus, say, Africa or the New World), Diamond did little to explain how it was that Europe, something of a backwater in 1450 — hence the need for her to invent auspicious parentage — managed to conquer the world rather than the most advanced society on the planet at the time, which was clearly China.